stevenrskelton/stevenrskelton.github.io/_posts/2022-04-17-scala-sbt-publishing-to-github-packages.md

 ## Downloading using wget

-A separate article {% post_link 2022-04-20-downloading-from-github-packages-using-http-and-maven.md %} has instructions on how to browse and download artifacts from Github Packages using HTTP and Maven.
+A separate article {% post_url 2022-04-20-downloading-from-github-packages-using-http-and-maven.md %} has instructions on how to browse and download artifacts from Github Packages using HTTP and Maven.

 ## Publishing non-Über Jars